NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Modules/group__mcutils__nucleus__ion.md

 )
 ```

-Is this a nucleus <a href="http://example.org/namespaces/namespacerivet_1_1pid/">PID</a>?
+Is this a nucleus PID?

 This implements the 2006 Monte Carlo nuclear code scheme.
 Ion numbers are +/- 10LZZZAAAI.
-AAA is <a href="http://example.org/classes/classrivet_1_1a/">A</a> - total baryon number ZZZ is Z - total charge L is the total number of strange quarks.
+AAA is A - total baryon number ZZZ is Z - total charge L is the total number of strange quarks.
 I is the isomer number, with I=0 corresponding to the ground state.

 ### function nuclZ